NimbleStorage/nimble-puppet/README.md

 Examples will step through a single agent and master setup using a Hiera backend against a single Nimble Storage array.
 Those must meet the following requirements:

 * RHEL/CentOS 7.x or Ubuntu 16.04
-* Nimble Storage array with NimbleOS 3.3+
+* Nimble Storage iSCSI array with NimbleOS 3.3+
 * Puppet 4.15+

 ## Installation